Hierarchy of Powers

 Market power is driven by the company position in a specific market segment, and “measured by word-of-mouth reputation within the community of reference, and is confirmed by the market share specific to this segment.”

 Moore suggests that market power is highly desirable when markets are in transition, or when companies that have previously occupied a leadership position have moved into the middle of the pack and are at risk of falling further.
-In such cases, companies can capture a new market segment and gain a leadership position.
+In such cases, companies can capture a new market segment and gain a leadership position (effectively establishing a Beachhead Market).
 Becoming a leader in a market segment can make a product a “safe buy within the target segment” and provide a sustainable competitive advantage over the competition, even against the overall category leaders.

 Ecosystems prefer to organize around an established leader at the head of a known pecking order.
 Company power establishes the global pecking order, but individual markets frequently cast their votes for a different candidates.